valentina-b/out2fashion-weather-clothing-app/README.md

   1. Click on one of the icons
   1. The feature works if a new tab opened linked to that social media platform

+### Bugs and Problems

+[W3 HTML validator](https://validator.w3.org/nu/) helped me discover duplications in `id` attributes which happened due to lot's of copy/pasting the code while [W3 CSS validator](http://www.css-validator.org/) came back with successful results.
+A huge help was the [Esprima JS validator](https://esprima.org/demo/validate.html) which I've used often throughout the project.
+It helped me discover early on missed or additional brackets.

+The following cross-browser issues and other bugs **haven't been fixed yet** due to lack of knowledge or lack of time.

+Discovered cross-browser issues:

+* smooth scrolling (`window.scrollTo({ top: 0, behavior: 'smooth' });`) doesn't work in Internet Explorer and Safari
+* footer elements are left-aligned instead of being centered in responsive forms in Internet Explorer and Firefox
+* tablet responsivenes of the homepage in Firefox and Internet Explorer is not working, it just stocks city images on top of each other
+* tablet responsivenes of the city content in Firefox and Internet Explorer pushes almost all content to the left

+Discovered bugs:

+* Scroll to the top and City selection features don't work in Internet Explorer, not even the hover effects work - which basically means the user can only access the homepage.
+I am suspecting there might be incompatibilities between the browser and jQuery.
+* when the user clicks on one of the cities, it might take some time to load the data and all the images.
+The app first loads the html with it's placeholder icons and images and then changes them.
+I could have removed the placeholders but I've decided to keep them because the API key has only 50 free calls per day.
+I wanted the app to still be populated with content if the limit has been reached.
+* when the user clicks on the refresh button, it sometimes might happen the products don't load on the first click.
+I'm not completely sure why is that and it happens more often on the mobile devices than on desktop.
+If the user clicks the second time, then iit often happens the product selection refreshes twice very quickly.
+* the hover effects placed on the refresh button and cities stay on mobile devices after the user clicks on them.
+They disappear once the user clicks on some other element on the page.
+I've tried to solve this by [.off() jQuery method](https://api.jquery.com/off/) because I was suspecting it should help but I wasn't successful.

+Other remarks:

+*